Damian0563/Hey-that-is-my-fish/README.md

 # epfu24W-103-D-penguins

 This project was made to house the Penguin board game for Programming fundamental class.
-The project is done and managed by group D, consisting of: Nguyen Huynh Gia Bao, Priyanshu Rajput and Damian Piechocki
+The project is done and managed by group D, consisting of: Nguyen Huynh Gia Bao, Priyanshu Rajput and Damian Piechocki.

+This project is divided ito 6 Major Tasks i.e. T1 to T6.
+Each of the tasks has a specified work.

+We will create files for the each of the tasks and will showcase the team's progress via Gitlab.

+T1 : For the following task, We have used the flowchart drawn by Nguyen Huynh Gia Bao and we organised our work for individuals.